Call us or email us if you have any questions.

 Arrive and check in to your hotel.
 Buenos Aires, Argentina’s cosmopolitan capital, is an eclectic combination of Latin and European influences.
 The tree-lined streets and postcolonial architecture draw on the city’s Spanish, French and Italian heritage, while the many cafés and bodegas and vibrant nightlife are decidedly Argentine.
 Its barrios, or neighborhoods, exude an intimate atmosphere that belies the city’s size.
 Full of bohemian flair, historic San Telmo’s cobblestone streets and Belle Époque–style buildings reverberate with the mesmerizing melodies of the tango.

-After breakfast, check out of your hotel and board your charter flight to your embarkation city.
+After breakfast, check out of your hotel and fly to your embarkation city.
 Ushuaia is the southernmost city in the world.
 Its splendid setting, tucked between the Beagle Channel and the southernmost slopes of the Andes, lends it an outpost atmosphere, as do the Antarctic explorers readying for the expeditions that depart from here.
 Ushuaia is the capital of and gateway to the celebrated Tierra del Fuego, the “Land of Fire,” named by Spaniards upon seeing the constant flames burned by the indigenous Yámana to keep warm.
 This largely unspoiled region comprises the large island of Tierra del Fuego and countless Chilean and Argentine islands.

 Trace the Mid-Atlantic Ridge, an underwater mountain range longer than the Rockies, the Himalayas and the Andes combined.
 Its hidden towering peaks divide the Atlantic Ocean in half, North to South.
 Enjoy the amenities of your ship as you sail.
 Perhaps take a breath of fresh air on a brisk walk around the Promenade Deck or begin your day with a workout in the well-equipped Fitness Center.